 Higher Project Qualification (HPQ) | Y10, Y11 | Autumn, Summer

-The HPQ qualification is an additional course taken towards the end of Year 10 and at the Start of Year 11 and designed to develop boys’ independent learning skills.
-It is an opportunity to undertake research on a topic of interest that extends students beyond their GCSE subjects.
+The HPQ qualification is an additional course taken towards the end of Year 10 and at the Start of Year 11 and designed to develop pupils’ independent learning skills.
+It is an opportunity to undertake research on a topic of interest that extends pupils beyond their GCSE subjects.
 The Level 2 qualification equates to half a GCSE and is awarded with traditional A*, A, B and C grades.
 Pupils are assigned a supervisor to help give guidance on the project, which will involve a large amount of independent study.
-In their project, boys will present logical arguments within their chosen area of study.
+In their project, pupils will present logical arguments within their chosen area of study.
 They will plan and organise their projects independently, whilst consulting a range of sources that they will successfully learn to reference academically.
 Pupils will solve potential problems with planning and researching, in a creative way.
 Pupils will develop skills of self-reflection specifically related to the research process and identify ways in which they can improve their own approaches to learning.
 They will work with members of staff and on occasion members of the public to assist them throughout the process.
 They will have experienced independent study in such a way that they will be better prepared for their A-Level studies.

 Historical Film Review | Y9, Y10, Y11 | Autumn, Spring

 A greater understanding of different historical periods and cultures and the ability to contextualise modern day events will be the rewards for students during Historical Film Review.